 Port Bickerton Lighthouse Artist in Residence

-Following an artistic tradition that dates back over one hundred years, the Port Bickerton and Area Planning Association is pleased to once again offer an Artist-in-Residence Program for 2020.
+The Port Bickerton and Area Planning Association is pleased to once again offer an Artist-in-Residence Program for 2021.
 The program is designed to offer a period of quiet seclusion and reflection to established artists working on their craft.
 It offers a time to re-group from busy schedules with uninterrupted time for creative exploration and experimentation.

 Port Bickerton, a rural community on the eastern shore of Nova Scotia has a rugged beauty and a rich maritime history.
 The village hugs the harbour with the lighthouse, interpretive centre and lightkeeper’s house on a jut of land at the most easterly point.
 The trails and beaches offer visitors a breath of solitude and a poetic Winslow Homer like landscape where the sea never fails to inspire.

 The lightkeeper’s residence is heated, has a kitchen, living room with studio space, two bedrooms and full private bathroom.
 Public washrooms are on the outside of the building for summer tourists visiting the lighthouse site from 9am – 5 pm.
 They do not have access to the private residence during your stay.